Julia Parnell

-Julia Parnell (born 1979) is a New Zealand film and television producer and documentary director.
-For the last eleven years she has led the production company Notable Pictures.
-Her career started in 1999 and she has produced and directed hundreds of hours of documentary content including two feature films, thirty series, eleven one off docs and a documentary podcast.
+Julia Parnell is a New Zealand film and television producer, and director of documentary films.
+She is head of the production company Notable Pictures.

+Early life and education

+Julia Parnell was born in Nairobi, Kenya, to a British father and New Zealand mother.
+The family moved to New Zealand when Parnell was 10.

+In 1997 she studied at South Seas Film and Television School in Auckland.

 Career

-In 2010, Parnell won the Great Southern Television Woman to Watch Award.
+Parnell's career started in 1999.
+After graduating from film school, she worked at several local production companies.
+She joined ButoBase Productions (now Buto Productions), gradually working her way up to head the company.
+She spent six years at the company, overseeing factual series and producing documentaries.
+These included Ngāti NRL, which explored the "Mozzie" subculture of Māori players in the tough Australian rugby league competition.
+She also produced a 2009 documentary about American football star Riki Ellison, along with many other titles for Māori Television.

 Parnell left Butobase in early July 2010 to start her own production company, Notable Pictures.

-Since the opening of Notable Pictures, Parnell has produced projects including two series of Bring Your Boots, OZ in collaboration with Māori Television's Glen Osborne, a documentary funded by Māori Television and New Zealand On Air about Henare O'Keefe, Māori social crusader and District Councilor for Hastings, New Zealand, Both Worlds, a New Zealand On Air-funded documentary series for broadcast on TV3. in which ten second generation New Zealanders share their experiences of either living a cultural clash or enjoying the best of both worlds, and a one-hour documentary on Māori restorative justice.
+Since the opening of Notable Pictures, Parnell has produced many projects, including two series of Bring Your Boots, OZ in collaboration with Māori Television's Glen Osborne, a documentary funded by Māori Television and New Zealand On Air.
+The series is about Henare O'Keefe, Māori social crusader and District Councilor for Hastings, New Zealand, Both Worlds, a New Zealand On Air-funded documentary series for broadcast on TV3. in which ten second-generation New Zealanders share their experiences of either living a cultural clash or enjoying the best of both worlds, and a one-hour documentary on Māori restorative justice.

 Parnell expanded into producing drama with two short films Hitch Hike and Friday Tigers, and a third film, Dive (2014, written and directed by Matthew J. Saville), all three funded by the New Zealand Film Commission.

+Parnell produced and directed a documentary funded by Māori Television and New Zealand On Air, Rethinking Rehab, which aimed to provide an insight into the New Zealand Alcohol and Other Drug Treatment Court.
+She also worked on Loading Docs, a 2013 initiative in collaboration with the New Zealand Film Commission and NZ On Air.
+The project provides a launchpad for New Zealand documentary shorts, starting with ten three-minute films in 2014 based on the theme of home.
+Wilbur: The King in the Ring, is a feature documentary co-directed with Jan Oliver Lucks that premiered at Doc Edge in 2017, after starting life as a short film in 2015 for Loading Docs.
+It tells the story of former pro wrestler Wilbur McDougall, as he battles addiction and undergoes gastric sleeve surgery.